 Of course shopping stays alive and well during the shoulder seasons.
 You can visit the local mall and browse through dozens of shops with apparel as well as gift shops with specialty items.

 Just because the weather isn’t at its peak does not mean that you can’t prepare your closet for the next summer season.
 Stop by the local surf and beach-themed shops where you will find great deals on swimwear, surf attire, shoes, accessories and more.

 Click here to read more about shopping in Ocean City.

 Has the hot summer sun had a negative influence on your golf game?
 Don’t sweat it; come back during a cooler season and prepare to score.
 Ocean City’s many golf courses are just as much fun to visit during the off-season, and you don’t have to compete for the best tee times.
 Plus, some courses offer special rates during their slower seasons, so check out individual websites to discover the best deals.

 Even in the chilly months, there’s much to love about Ocean City indoors.
 The area is home to many museums geared to teaching visitors all about history, natural wildlife, ocean life and more.

 Click here to read more about golfing in Ocean City.

 Explore the Nearby Towns

-You can also have a splendid time perusing the charming towns of Berlin, Ocean City, Ocean Pines, Pocomoke City and Snow Hill during any kind of weather.
+You can also have a splendid time perusing the charming towns of Berlin, Salisbury, Ocean Pines, Pocomoke City and Snow Hill during any kind of weather.
 Take your time browsing the adorable, one-of-a-kind shops, and enjoy fabulous dining at some of the best restaurants in the area.

 No matter the season or the temperatures, you’re sure to have a blast in Ocean City, so start planning now to discover a whole new variety of places to visit and things to love.